hxmelab/node-red-contrib-bosch-shc/README.md

 ### Release Notes

-Version **0.3.23** allows you to request the device meta data, e.g. availability status.
-Further more it is now possible to request all or a specific device service of all related devices at once.
-As a result you get an array to calculate e.g. the total power consumption of all smart plugs or the average temperature across all rooms.
+Version **0.3.22** allows you to request the device meta data, e.g. the availability status.
+In addition, it is now possible to request all device services or a specific state across all related devices at once.
+The result is an array that you can use, for example, to calculate the total power consumption of all smart plugs or the average temperature across all rooms.

-Some legacy code has been removed. **If you encounter any problem with your shc-config after the update, you probably have to recreate it to solve this problem.**
+Some legacy code has been removed. **If you encounter any problem with your shc-config after the update to version 0.3.22, you will probably need to recreate it to solve this problem.**

 With version **0.2.14** the **smart thermostat (TRV)** was introduced and optimizations were implemented that improves the interaction with the **Node-RED dashboard**:
 - **msg.topic** now contains the name of a device, so that several devices can be separated in a **dashboard chart**.
 You are also free to configure **msg.topic** via the device property **name**.